 Between 1965 and 1967, over 1.5 million South Vietnamese refugees passed through, or remained residents of, South Vietnam’s government run refugee camps.
 Conditions in the camps varied widely.
 Catholic refugees received the greatest degree of assistance, from both GVN officials (many of whom were Catholic) and from the papacy’s Catholic Relief Services, which directed its funds toward the care of its own flock.
 The refugees from Vietcong areas, who tended to be Buddhists, animists, atheists, or members of one of South Vietnam’s minority sects, faced at best government indifference or at worst government mistreatment.

 The Johnson administration decreed early in the war that the GVN should take responsibility for refugee relief.
-The Americans did not want to supervise the care of refugees for the same reason they did not want to do pacification, U.S. officials worried that direct American assistance to the peasantry would result in the rural population granting their loyalties to the United States rather than the GVN.
-If South Vietnam was ever to become a viable state, its bureaucrats needed to learn how to govern and they had to be able to gain the favor of the rural population.
-The Americans concluded that a successful GVN refugee relief program would build GVN governance capacity and in so doing win over the refugees.
+The Americans did not want to supervise the care of refugees for the same reason they did not want to do pacification, U.S. officials worried that direct American assistance to the peasantry would result in the rural population granting its loyalties to the United States rather than the GVN.
+And if South Vietnam was ever to become a viable state, its administrators needed to do two things: 1) learn how to govern, and 2) gain the allegiance of the rural population.
+American officials concluded that a successful GVN refugee relief program would not only build GVN governance capacity, it would also win the loyalty of the refugees.
 In order to achieve these twin objectives, the U.S. funneled its refugee aid dollars through the hands of GVN officials.
 Those officials were then supposed to disperse the aid to the needy.
 On paper, it all made perfect sense.
 Unfortunately, the reality fell far short.

 The problems with this scheme became obvious early on.
 In the second half of 1965, acting Comptroller General Frank H. Weitzel visited South Vietnam to assess the refugee situation.
 He noted, “…there has been little evidence that the Government of South Vietnam is taking practical steps to participate [in refugee relief].
 Without such participation…there is no possibility of a successful refugee program.”
 Weitzel’s report disclosed that the one million refugees in South Vietnam at the time basically had to fend for themselves.
 Kennedy’s Subcommittee on Refugees confirmed Weitzel’s assessment.
 It noted, “…the refugees at the time of this testimony [July 1965] were not receiving a minimum of care and the belief that the refugee was a burden permeated the thinking of both the United States and Government of South Vietnam.”
 Ambassador Taylor did not agree with those who questioned the GVN’s ability to handle the refugee crisis.
 A month after the subcommittee criticized the GVN’s inadequate refugee response, the committee wondered whether it would not be a good idea to have the U.N. (with its long experience in refugee matters) involved in the care of South Vietnam’s displaced population.
 Ambassador Taylor disagreed, “I would be inclined to stay with the present arrangement, feeling that one of our principal tasks, as the great friend of South Vietnam, is to create something permanent in the governmental, social, and economic structure.
 For that reason, I think we should be very reluctant to take over a function like this from a government that is not doing badly…this is an area in which the Government has performed quite well.
 That being the case, I think we ought to leave the problem with them.”